 - Yamaha (requires conversion)

-If your order contains multiple .WAV files, they will be delivered to you as a single ZIP file (see next question).
+If your order contains multiple .wav files, they will be delivered to you as a single ZIP file.

 A ZIP (.ZIP) file is a file that typically contains multiple files and/or folders, losslessly compressed to facilitate easy download.
-A double click on the downloaded ZIP file will begin the unpacking process and give you various options of how you want it unpacked and where you want the contents to go.
+A double click/right-click/drag and drop onto a suitable application of the downloaded ZIP file will begin the unpacking process and give you various options of how you want it unpacked and where you want the contents to go.

 Depending on exactly what download selection you have made, you will then typically find a folder/file structure as below: